ReddyLab/CRADLE/README.md

 ### 2) correctBias_stored
 This command corrects technical biases (shear, PCR, mappability, G-quadruplex) from read counts when there are precomputed covariate files(.hdf).
 This command takes bigwig files as input and outputs bigwig files with corrected read counts.
 This command is much faster than running correctBias.
 Using 'correctBias_stored' is highly recommended when you have large regions, especially if you have whole genome data.
-You can download covariate files in synpase ().
+You can download covariate files from [synpase](http://www.synapse.org).

 Example of running correctBias_stored:
 ```